adamjfield/run-buddy/README.md

 # run-buddy

 ## Purpose
-A wbsite that offers fitness training services
+A website that offers fitness training services

 ## built with
 * HTML